Safety and health in the workplace

 Manufacturers and suppliers of machinery, devices and any personal protective equipment used in the workplace

 It is the manufacturer’s duty to ensure that the structure, accessories and properties of their technical equipment are designed and manufactured in such a way that the equipment is suitable for its intended purpose and does not pose any risk of accidents or damage to health.

 Manufacturers must clearly communicate any hazards associated with the operation of their machinery or devices.
-If hazards cannot be completely eliminated, the manufacturer must provide information on the necessary personal protective equipment to be used during operation.
+If a hazard cannot be completely eliminated, the manufacturer must provide instructions to wear the required personal protective equipment and apply particular caution.

 Manufacturers of personal protective equipment are subject to the same obligations as manufacturers of technical devices.
 In addition, manufacturers of personal protective equipment must ensure that their products effectively protect users against the hazards that they are intended to prevent.

 Depending on the properties of the equipment, it is the manufacturer’s duty to